Catherine T. Hunt

 Catherine T. Hunt (born June 29, 1955) is an American chemist.
 In 2007, she served as the president of the American Chemical Society (ACS).
 She was a director at Dow Chemical Company.

 Early life and education

-One of seven siblings, Hunt was born in Bronxville, New York in 1955.
+One of seven siblings, Hunt was born in Bronxville, New York, in 1955.
 She received her bachelor's degree in chemistry in 1977 from Smith College and her Ph.D. in chemistry in 1981 from University of California, Davis, where she worked on nuclear magnetic resonance supervised by Alan Balch.
-She then moved to a postdoctoral fellowship with Ian Armitage, Robert Shulman, and James Prestegard at Yale University from 1982–84.
+She then moved to a postdoctoral fellowship with Ian Armitage, Robert Shulman, and James Prestegard at Yale University from 1982 to 1984.

 Career

 After her postdoctoral fellowship, Hunt became a senior scientist at Rohm and Haas in 1984 and subsequently held a variety of management positions within the company.
 When Rohm and Haas was bought by Dow Chemical Company in 2009, she transitioned into a research and development director role there, and has since retired.

 In 2007, Hunt served as president of the American Chemical Society, having been elected in 2006 in the first ACS election for which internet voting was available.
 She has expressed her belief that the U.S. should "reignite its commitment to science" both in her inaugural speech and her petition to President George W. Bush prior to her presidency.
 She ran on a platform of broader public outreach and interest in science education.
 She also served on the board of directors from 2006 to 2008 and is part of the Women Chemists Committee of Philadelphia ACS.